AnalogJ/lexicon/README.md

 	lexicon cloudflare delete www.example.com TXT --name="_acme-challenge.www.example.com." --content="challenge token"
 	lexicon cloudflare delete www.example.com TXT --identifier="cloudflare record id"

+## Authentication
+Most supported DNS services provide an API token, however each service implements authentication differently.
+Lexicon attempts to standardize authentication around the following CLI flags:

+- `--auth-username` - For DNS services that require it, this is usually the account id or email address
+- `--auth-password` - For DNS services that do not provide an API token, this is usually the account password
+- `--auth-token` - This is the most common auth method, the API token provided by the DNS service

+You can see all the `--auth-*` flags for a specific service by reading the DNS service specific help: `lexicon cloudflare -h`

+### Environmental Variables
+Instead of providing Authentication information via the CLI, you can also specify them via Environmental Variables.
+Every DNS service and auth flag maps to an Environmental Variable as follows: `LEXICON_{DNS Provider Name}_{Auth Type}`

+So instead of specifying `--auth-username` and `--auth-token` flags when calling `lexicon cloudflare ...`, you could instead set the `LEXICON_CLOUDFLARE_USERNAME` and `LEXICON_CLOUDFLARE_TOKEN` environmental variables.

 ### Letsencrypt Instructions
 Lexicon has an example [letsencrypt.sh hook file](examples/letsencrypt.default.sh) that you can use for any supported provider.